 For example if you are displaying chain jewelry, use large-link chain in your backdrop display to coordinate with the piece.
 Create a visual masterpiece by using large-link aluminum chain or design your own paper chain for a similar effect.

-If you are showcasing crystal jewelry, use invisible bead cord to dangle SWAROVSKI ELEMENTS from above to create a luxurious effect.
+If you are showcasing crystal jewelry, use invisible bead cord to dangle Swarovski crystal from above to create a luxurious effect.

 This is a great way to use up any extra materials you may have from designing your piece and gives your customers a sense of the design process.

 - Simulate your Surroundings

 Depending on where your store or retail space is located, you can incorporate items from the local area into your backdrops.
 For example if your hometown is famous for a particular product or natural landmark, use this in your design.
 This is especially good for areas with a high volume of tourist traffic.

 For example Grants Pass, Oregon is famous for the Rogue River and river rafting.
 Give customers a sense of this by displaying jewelry in a river scene or on a miniature blow-up raft.
 Be creative--the sky's the limit!